WHY BECOME A CASA VOLUNTEER?

-A CASA volunteer is someone who mentors and advocates for an abused and neglected child who has been placed in foster care.
-During a period of uncertainty and change, a CASA volunteer is a consistent and caring adult.
-Becoming a CASA volunteer is a high-impact role and will likely be one of the most rewarding experiences of your life, full of surprises, challenges, and self-discovery.
+As CASA volunteer you are a mentor and advocate for an abused and neglected child who has been placed in foster care.
+During a period of uncertainty and change, you, a CASA volunteer may be the only a consistent and caring adult.

 WHAT DO CASA VOLUNTEERS DO?